codebymv/WIPlayer/readme.md

-# STAR WORDS: An Exciting Media Player for WIP Song Ideas
+# wiPlayer: An Exciting Media Player for WIP Song Ideas
 Excercise in constructing a wireframe/minimuim viable product for a future full stack media player.
 Many music-responsive elements in a sleek modern design meant for an engaging user experience.

 **Link to project:** https://wiplayer.netlify.app/